anajulialeite/projeto-site/README.md

 Link do meu projeto <a href= "https://anajulialeite.github.io/projeto-site/">Projeto Site</a>

-Link do curso de <a href="https://www.cursoemvideo.com/curso/curso-de-git-e-github">Git e GitHub</a>
+Link do curso <a href="https://www.cursoemvideo.com/curso/curso-de-git-e-github">Git e GitHub</a>

 ## License